sdemiriz/acceleration-ML-fall-detection/README.md

 The collective data folder `data-all` contains all data from the above three folders.
 Each `.csv` file is labelled `experiment-initials-number.csv` e.g. `drop-sd-01.csv`.

+## Noise Filtering

+Done by Amritpal Singh -

+## Data Trimming and Statistics

+Done by David Liu -

+## Machine Learning-based Classification

+Done by Sedat Demiriz - Trained several classifiers with various parameter ranges to identify optimal prediction performance for the collected data.
+The data used to train the classifiers is the resulting data from the statistical analysis step right before.
+Classifiers used:

+* NB Gaussian Classifier
+* Decision Tree Classifier
+* N Nearest Neighbors Classifier

+Result: Based on the benchmarking performed in Python Code, the NNN Classifier was deemed the best fit for classifying the data, resulting in a 96% correct classification accuracy.

+To run, use `./classify.py` or `python3 classify.py` on the command line.
+This will draw data from the `data-processed` directory, report the highest scoring classifier accuracy on the command line, as well as place benchmarking plot in the 'ml-results' directory comparing all three Classifier methods on a range of parameters.